ConradBailey/MutliThreadedSudoku/README.md

     4.  checkPointers
         -   This looks at all candidates for a required value in a region.
-If there are only 2 or 3 candidates and they all inhabit a seoncd region simultaneously, then that value can be eliminated from every cell in the second region not intersecting with the first region.
+If there are only 2 or 3 candidates and they all inhabit a second region simultaneously, then that value can be eliminated from every cell in the second region not intersecting with the first region.

--   One strategy is employed over and over until it cannot add any new information to the puzzle.
+-   The first strategy is employed over and over until it cannot add any new information to the puzzle.
 Then the next strategy has a similar turn.
-If any subsequent strategy discovers new information then flow will eventually return to first strategy, restarting the process.
+If any subsequent strategy discovers new information then flow will immediately return to the first strategy, restarting the process.

 -   If none of the strategies can provide new information, then a